QA-PROJECT-YXSINELL-ACOSTA/portfolioqa/README.md

 - Regression tests have been successfully completed after each sprint, with no major issues found.

 ## 11. Deliverables
-- **[Functional Test Results](testresultsreport.pdf)**: A document summarizing the execution and results of all functional test cases.
+- **[Functional Test Results](TestReport.pdf)**: A document summarizing the execution and results of all functional test cases.
-- **[BUG Report](errorreport.pdf)**: Detailed documentation of any defects found during testing, including severity, steps to reproduce, and resolution.
+- **[BUG Report](Reportedeerrores.pdf)**: Detailed documentation of any defects found during testing, including severity, steps to reproduce, and resolution.
-- **[Regression Test Execution Report](regressiontestreport.pdf)**: A report outlining the results of regression tests executed at the end of each sprint.
+- **[Regression Test Execution Report](TestRegression.pdf)**: A report outlining the results of regression tests executed at the end of each sprint.

 ## AUTHOR
-Acosta Zambrano Yxsinell, QA Analyst.
+Acosta Zambrano Yxsinell, QA Jr.
 [LinkedIn Profile](www.linkedin.com/in/yxsinell-acosta-zambrano-37851461)